-California taxpayers have several options when it comes to repaying past-due tax debt.
-If you cannot pay your state taxes, you should work with the state Franchise Tax Board (FTB) to arrange a California tax payment plan, ask for an extension, or make an offer to settle your tax debt.
+California taxpayers have several options when it comes to repaying past-due back taxes.
+If you cannot pay your state taxes, you should work with the state Franchise Tax Board (FTB) to arrange a California tax payment plan, ask for an extension, or make an offer to settle your back taxes.
 A qualified tax professional can help you explore available options to resolve your California tax issues.

 California taxpayers can easily qualify for a payment plan if they owe less than $25,000 and can repay the total, including interest and penalties, within 60 months.
 If you owe more than $10,000 or need longer than 36 months to completely pay the balance, you must provide documentation to prove that you are currently experiencing financial hardship.